ptrandev/donutdeflector.github.io/_posts/2018-06-01-the-making-of-mendeleev.md

 At first I was using vanilla HTML/CSS and jQuery.
 However, I soon realized that this was beyond sub-optimal.
-In an effort to maximize development speed and pick up Javascript framework, I decided to learn Vue.js.
+In an effort to maximize development speed and pick up a Javascript framework, I decided to learn Vue.js.

 {% include toc.html %}